sd2020spring/DepthProject-jackie-rohil/README.md

 Before calibrating or running the game, make sure that your webcam is not being used by any other application.

 ### General Calibration:
 - Run *Calibration.py*.
 Four windows should appear.
-A pygame window, an OpenCV Frame window that should display the live video capture, an OpenCV mask window in black and white, and a Trackbar window that allows you to calibrate the mask.
+A pygame window, an OpenCV Frame window that should display the live video capture, an OpenCV Mask window in black and white, and a Trackbar window that allows you to calibrate the mask.
 - View the taskbar, mask, and frame windows simulataneously.
 - Preferably, perform the following calibration steps in front of a uniform background and a well lit area.
 - Hold up or place a rectangle within the frame of the webcam.
 Make sure the rectangle is a distinct color from the background and anything else that may be in the frame.
 We recommend using Post-It notes for their ability to stick to any uniform movable surface, such as a piece of paper.